Mohammed Mohsin

-Mohammed Mohsin (মোহাম্মদ মহসিন; born 3 April 1963), is a former Bangladeshi football player and coach.
-He spent his entire playing career with Brothers Union and captained the club alongside the Bangladesh national team, in 1979.
+Mohammed Mohsin (মোহাম্মদ মহসিন; born 3 April 1963) is a former Bangladeshi football player and coach.
+He spent his entire playing career with Brothers Union and captained the club alongside the Bangladesh national team in 1979.
 Moshin was a member of the 1980 AFC Asian Cup squad.
-He is also considered to be one of the best forwards to ever play for Bangladesh and was a lethal marksman in the Dhaka League during the mid 1970s and early 1980s.
+He is also considered to be one of the best forwards to ever play for Bangladesh and was a lethal marksman in Dhaka football during the mid-1970s and early 1980s.

 Success with Brothers Union

 Although originally Moshin's inclination was towards athletics, while studying at Pogose School in Gopibagh, his fascination with football began.
-Seeing Mohsin's ball control and shooting power, Gafur Baloch who was the Brothers Union coach at the time, signed him up for the club, while still being in school.
+Seeing Mohsin's ball control and shooting power, Gafur Baloch who was the Brothers Union coach at the time, signed him up for the club while he was still a school student.

-In 1973, he got a chance to play in Brothers' Dhaka Third Division team, he repaid the clubs faith in him by scoring 39 goals including a hat-trick and a double hat-trick.
+In 1973, he got a chance to play in Brothers' Dhaka Third Division team.
+He repaid the club's faith in him by scoring 39 goals including a hat-trick and a double hat-trick.
 The next year, he scored 22 goals while playing for the club in the Dhaka Second Division.
-In 1975, Brothers reached the Dhaka League, and at the time, most of the fans were eyeing Mohammedan-Abahani, but Brothers' Mohsin stood out separately.
-The club stunned local supporters by defeating defending champions Abahani during their first league game.
-At the time Brothers' also had future national team players Shahiduddin Ahmed Selim and Hasanuzzaman Bablu.
+In 1975, Brothers reached the First Division, and at the time, most of the fans were eyeing Mohammedan-Abahani, but Brothers' Mohsin stood out separately.
+The club stunned local supporters by defeating the defending champions Abahani in their first league game.
+At the time Brothers also had future national team players Shahiduddin Ahmed Selim and Hasanuzzaman Bablu.